 Filing for social security disability benefits means providing evidence that you have a disability.
-Here are the top ten sources you can use to provide this important evidence and win your claim.

 When applying for social security disability benefits, it is now more important than ever to remember that the Social Security Administration (SSA) uses not just your doctor's opinion, but many sources of evidence to determine whether your impairments meet their requirements for disability.